Decadent, delicious and simply stunning! (adapted from “Sunday Suppers at Lucques” by Suzanne Goin)

 - kosher salt and fresh ground black pepper

-- pour the butter into the saffron power and stir it up gently – bend down and smell!
+Pour the butter into the saffron power and stir it up gently.

-- stir in the parmesan cheese and half the parsley
+Stir in the parmesan cheese and half the parsley.
+Sprinkle top with remaining parsley as garnish.

 This risotto dish is a great side starch for a bold meat.
 It can also stand as a meal with the addition of some lobster, shrimp or scallops.
 The secret: drink wine and get into the Zen of stirring!